programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 (prog_hist_env) public:ph-submissions thomasj$ pip install autopep8
 ```

 So, what's the difference between calling `pip` from within an Anaconda environment and calling `pip` without activating an environment?
 The difference is subtle but essential.
 If `pip install` (or `conda install`) is called from within an Anaconda environment, packages will be installed under an environment-specific directory (e.g., /Users/thomasj/anaconda/envs/prog_hist_env).
-If `pip` is called directly from the command line, packages will be installed in the system python directory if Anaconda has not been installed (or in the so-called root environment if it has been installed (e.g., /Users/thomasj/anaconda).
+When `pip` is called directly from the command line, packages will be installed in the system python directory (if Anaconda has not been installed) or in the Anaconda root environment (e.g., /Users/thomasj/anaconda) if it has been installed.

 Information about what Anaconda enironment is stored where can be accessed by using the following command: